Skip to content

 drawtonomy — whiteboard for driving scenarios

 A free, browser-based whiteboard for driving scenarios.
-Sketch lanes, intersections, and traffic scenes for papers, slides, design discussions, and scenario authoring.
+Sketch lanes, intersections, and traffic scenes for papers, slides, design reviews, and scenario authoring — and play any .xosc you have in the same browser, built on esmini-WASM.
+No install.
+No account.

-drawtonomy is a whiteboard for driving scenarios — the figures you put in a paper, the slide you sketch before a design review, the diagram you draw on a call when you’re trying to explain a corner case to the rest of the team, the scene you sketch out before writing the OpenSCENARIO file.
+Use it for the figures you put in a paper, the slide you sketch before a design review, the diagram you draw on a call when you’re trying to explain a corner case to the rest of the team, or the scene you sketch out before writing the OpenSCENARIO file.
+The same canvas works for self-driving (AV) research figures, autonomous-driving (AD) design reviews, and ADAS test-scenario sketches — cut-in, lane change, unprotected left, roundabout entry, pedestrian crossing, lead-vehicle braking, and other common scenarios are all routine sketches here.

 The reason it exists: generic drawing tools and slide decks don’t know what a lane is, so the road geometry has to be rebuilt every time something moves. drawtonomy treats lanes, intersections, and the rest of the driving-scenario vocabulary as built-in shapes, so the figure stays correct as you iterate.